RAP: Runtime Adaptive Pruning for LLM Inference: Experiments

-\textbf{Downstream Task Performance} We next evaluate zero-shot commonsense reasoning for the same memory budgets.
+\textbf{Downstream Task Performance.} We next evaluate zero-shot commonsense reasoning for the same memory budgets.
 As shown in Table~\ref{tab:result_llama2-7b}, \model~ again delivers the highest accuracy.
-Under the 80\% budget it preserves ~86\% of dense accuracy and surpasses the strongest competitor by +7.7\% on Llama2-7B and +11.5\% on Llama3-8B, with the largest gains on HellaSwag and ARC-e.
-Tightening the budget to 60\% hurts every method, yet \model~ remains the only pruner that retains more than half of the dense performance, 43.0\% on Llama2-7B (0.6\% $\uparrow$ vs. runner-up) and 39.5\% on Llama3-8B (2.4\% $\uparrow$).
-These results confirm that \model~’s memory-aware, block-level decisions—jointly optimizing parameter and KV footprints, translate into the most robust performance with constrained resources.
+Under the 80\% budget it preserves ~86\% of dense accuracy and surpasses the leading baseline by +8.2\% on Llama2-7B and +11.5\% on Llama3-8B, with the largest gains on HellaSwag and ARC-e.
+Under an aggressive 60\% memory budget, while all methods degrade, \model~ proves uniquely resilient.
+It is the sole method to retain over 60\% of the dense model's performance, achieving scores of 43.0\% on Llama2-7B (0.6\% $\uparrow$ vs. runner-up) and 39.5\% on Llama3-8B (2.4\% $\uparrow$ vs. runner-up).
+These results indicate that \model~'s memory-aware, block-level pruning, which considers both parameter and KV cache memory constraints, provides superior performance retention compared to conventional approaches under severe memory limitations.